Delve into nature and millennia of culture and mythology at the ethereal Mossman Gorge, Queensland, on a guided Ngadiku Dreamtime walk.

 It’s the green that gets you.
-It sprawls across the canopy overhead, glistens amid its leaves and clings to lichen-speckled trunks below.
+It sprawls across the canopy overhead, glistens among its leaves and clings to lichen-speckled trunks below.
 Thick, mossy blankets of it are draped aloft boulders and softly brush against you as you pass.

-At Mossman Gorge, a southeastern section of the Daintree Rainforest some 80 kilometres north of Cairns, ethereal beauty comes decked out in 50 shades of green.
+At Mossman Gorge, a southeastern part of the Daintree Rainforest some 80 kilometres north of Cairns, ethereal beauty comes decked out in 50 shades of green.
 It’s enough to inspire every rainforest cliché out there.
 For the record, the canopy towers, the waterfall cascades and, yes, the foliage is aptly lush.

 But it’s the serenity of the place that’ll have you quietly awestruck.
 Beneath the soundtrack of birdcalls, the streaming river and intermittent raindrops (after all, what would a rainforest be without rain?), you can almost hear the whispers of inhabitants past from throughout its estimated 135-million-year history.